AbdulelahTech/CapstoneFSND/README.md

 To obtain a JWT token for a specifc role please go to [this login page](https://dev-dqnmvd3dnv6o1ey2.us.auth0.com/authorize?audience=https://movies_actors/&response_type=token&client_id=K7r8AFmOfuX8CepOJh2K8bLAxTwKHkZ0&redirect_uri=https://127.0.0.1:8080/login-result), then sign in with desired user as bellow:

 **Executive Producer**
+- Description: All permissions a Casting Director has and add or delete a movie from the database
 - Role permissions:
   -  ```delete:actors```
   -  ```delete:movies	```